AIR Srinagar: Floods of 2014

 During floods in Srinagar in September 2014 All India Radio Srinagar (then Radio Kashmir Srinagar) station was only medium of communication between flood affected victims and the then Chief Minister of State Omar Abdullah led government who also reached to affected through Radio Kashmir.
 Even after the flood wiped the Doordarshan Kendra Srinagar which led to wind up its broadcast, just next door to it, Radio Kashmir Station survived much more than any other radio or Internet service.
 Radio station in floods started Short Message Service so affected people could be rescued while its building was itself submerged.
 Finally the flood reached the first floor where in studios were affected and radio too closed its broadcast and announcer promised to restore the service as soon as possible.
-Later news and interaction programmes were aired from makeshift transmitting station on Shankaracharya Hill.RKS started a Helpline on 4 September 2014 when south kashmir started submerging.
-It was initiated and started by Sayed Humayun Qaisar, Program Executive.
+Later news and interaction programmes were aired from makeshift transmitting station on Shankaracharya Hill.
+RKS started a Helpline on 4 September 2014 when south kashmir started submerging.
+It was initiated and started by Mr Shamshad Kralawari, Head Commercial Broadcasting Service.
 Once RKS itself was under water the program staff climbed on to Shankracharya Hill and continued Helpline with bare minimum resources.